Benefits and Features

 There are many benefits to using Health Passport.
 Some of these are:

-- Patient History – Past visits with details that include the description of service, treating provider, diagnosis and the service date.
+- Patient History – Past visits with details that include the description of service, treating provider, diagnosis, and the service date.

-- Appointments – All users can manage and review appointments for members.
+- Appointments – View appointments for patients.